jfpuget/kaggle_santa_21/README.md

 Assume we are given a 3 string solution of value L of the original problem.
 If we append these strings and turn them into a cycle, then we get a cycle of length at most 3 * L. Therefore 3 * L >=  7317.6 because the MILP is a relaxation.
 Then L >= 7317.6 / 3 = 2439.2  .
 Given L is integral, L >= 2440.

 This proves the [lowerbound of 2440 I shared during the competition](https://www.kaggle.com/c/santa-2021/discussion/292841).
-It was later [confirmed by Wuilliam Cook using his Concorde solver](https://www.kaggle.com/c/santa-2021/discussion/294139).
+It was later [confirmed by William Cook using his Concorde solver](https://www.kaggle.com/c/santa-2021/discussion/294139).

 I will now describe how a MILP model was used to find a 2440 solution.